contiv/vpp/vagrant/README.md

 can be brought up by running the vagrant-up.sh script.

-### Building the dev-contiv-vswitch image (optional)
+### Building and deploying the dev-contiv-vswitch image (optional)
 If you chose the deployment with the development environment follow the instructions to build a modified contivvpp/vswitch image.

 1. Make sure changes in the code have been saved.
 From the k8s-master node, build the new contivvpp/vswitch image (run as sudo)

 ```
 vagrant ssh k8s-master